suiji/Arborist/README.md

 ### News/Changes
+- Version 0.2-4 to support prediction/validation for large (> 32 bits) observation counts.
-- Version 0.2-4 offers permutation-based variable importance as new option.
+- New option 'impPermute' introducess permutation-based variable importance.
 - New option 'nThread' enables specification of OpenMP thread count.
 - New option 'oob' constrains prediction to the out-of-bag set, essential for variable importance testing.